Grendlee/Mini-Renderer/README.md

-# Take-Home Assignment: Mini Webpage Renderer
+# Mini Webpage Renderer

 ## Introduction

-Hi Redbrick team!
 Here is my submission for the coding task.
 This is my attempt to showcase what you can expect from me if I were a successful candidate.
 And of course, I'd be happy to make any changes after a code review! :)

 ## Approach and design choices